-February 2021 update
+May 2021 update

-Since May 24th we have opened CFC for on-site worship services.
-The rationale behind doing so is straightforward: churches are essential services in our state and gathering with the body of Christ is important when it is physically possible (Heb.
-10:24–25).
-However, we also are mindful of the recommendations for taking precautionary measures, which include limiting seating capacity.

 We would love for you to come to church if you feel comfortable doing so and are not sick.
-We recommend that face masks or face shields be worn in public spaces until you are seated in a socially spaced location in the sanctuary or other room.
-Note: we have free disposable face masks available at the front and back entrances (ask a security team member for one).
-We ask that you consider staying away from congregating in narrow & high traffic areas inside.
-We encourage you to fellowship & congregate outside after services when possible and in the gym & other large rooms (Fellowship Hall & Adult Learning Center) when the weather does not allow this.
+For those who are unvaccinated, consistent with current CDC guidance we recommend that face masks or face shields be worn in public spaces until you are seated in a socially spaced location in the sanctuary or other room.
+We have provided free disposable face masks for this purpose available at the front and back entrances (ask a security team member for one).
+We also ask that you avoid congregating in narrow and high traffic areas.
+Rather, we encourage you to fellowship and congregate outside the church building after services when possible or in the gym & other large rooms (Fellowship Hall & Adult Learning Center) when the weather does not allow this.

 In addition, we have implemented the following measures in an attempt to keep the church a safe place to be: